 Policy and Professional Issues

-You will be assessed by undertaking written assignments, a micro-teach, reflections, presentations and providing evidence of achievement.
+You will be assessed by undertaking written assignments, a micro-teach, reflections, presentations and providing evidence in an e-portfolio.
 This allows you to explore topics that are of interest to you, relevant to your working environment, and to your career development.
-You will be part of a Community of Praxis, in which students, tutors and graduates support one another to learn and grow.
+You will be part of what we call our Community of Praxis, in which students, tutors and graduates support one another to learn and grow.

 As part of the Year 2 module Being a Subject Specialist Tutor, you will be expected to attend a two day conference at the University of Huddersfield (whist this is currently on a Saturday in November and one around the Easter school holiday weeks in March or April, or whatever equivalent alternative arrangements that the University may implement).
 Attendance is part of the assessment for the module and is mandatory.